IN THE BEGINNING, IT WAS FAST, NOT SLOW

 THE TURNING POINT

-Sometime in early 2017, while in Prague our 7th country on a 1 month tour, I (Donna) got really sick.
-It knocked me down hard because I was just so tired and my body run down, from all the manic traveling.
-If you told us about “Slow Travel” then we would have laughed at you.
+It knocked me down so hard because I was tired and run down from all the crazy fast-paced traveling.
+If you told us then about “Slow Travel” we would have laughed at you.

 PUTTING THE BREAKS ON MANIC SIGHTSEEING

-So the last country of that month long trip was Paris our 8th country in 30 days.
-We were both ‘spent’, just plain exhausted.
+Finally, at the end of that tour crazy tornado of a trip, we ended up in Paris.
+It was our 8th country in 30 days but we were both ‘spent’, just plain exhausted.

 A NEW WAY TO SEE THE WORLD: SLOW TRAVEL

 For us, travel wasn’t going to be about how many tourist sites we could see.
+No more country counts for us.
 It was going to be about enjoying each other, and really exploring and getting to know the area.
 No more 2 nights in a hotel and fancy restaurants.
-It was airbnb’s, long stays, shopping local, and home cooking …….not to mention going vegan.
+It was going to be Airbnb’s, long stays, shopping local, and home cooking …….not to mention going vegan.

 “SARJEANT’S ON FIRE” BLOG TODAY